Economic history of New Zealand: Economy before 1840

 Prior to the arrival of the Europeans in New Zealand, the land was occupied by the Maori.
 The Maori were Polynesian tribes that had built perennial establishments and exploited the natural resources of the land in order to provide themselves with a way of life.
 It was around the 15th century that exploitation of these resources slowed down, and the economy went with it.
 The use of capital during this time, such as clearing forests and building houses, was just enough to cover the population growth and minimal use of capital means that there was little total per-capita economic growth.
 Some of this slow growth can be attributed to natural events such as; volcanoes, tsunamis, earthquakes, and droughts.
 It was the warfare between the tribes that kept the economy going during these years as the construction and re-construction of fortifications would have used energy and resources from the tribes.

 It was not until the Europeans arrived bringing with them new technologies, ideas, plants, animals, and sources of capital that economic growth was seen in the New Zealand lands again.
 Many of these European colonies were reliant upon the Maori for food and the Maori obliged by providing the foreigners with goods from their lands.
 The Maori were keen to trade with the new arrivals and typically bartered with potatoes, corn, and flax for weapons, alcohol, tobacco and most importantly – European tools and products.
 The relationships between the Maori and the Europeans did not last more than a few decades as the European towns and villages became increasingly self-sustaining and by usurping the fertile lands which the Maori used to grow their crops.
 By the 1830s, money was becoming widely used among the Maori and it was shortly after this that banks were established in the area.

 Growing economy 1840–1930

+Banking

+The first bank in New Zealand was the Union Bank of Australia, which began operations in Britannia (now part of Petone) in 1840.